spring-guides/gs-rest-service/README.md

 Create a resource representation class
 --------------------------------------

-With the basics of setting up the project and build system out of the way, it's time to get to the nuts and bolts of creating our service.
+Now that you've set up the project and build system, you can create your web service.

-It's best to begin this process by thinking about what interacting with the service will look like.
+Begin the process by thinking about service interactions.

-We want to handle `GET` requests for `/greeting`, optionally with a `name` parameter in the query string.
-In response to such a request, we'd like to send back a `200 OK` response with JSON in the body that represents a greeting.
+The service will handle `GET` requests for `/greeting`, optionally with a `name` parameter in the query string.
+The `GET` request should return a `200 OK` response with JSON in the body that represents a greeting.
 It should look something like this:

     {
         "id": 1,